What Is SQL?

 Understanding SQL

 SQL stands for Structured Query Language.
-It is a specialized language used to communicate with databases that store information in a relational format, i.e., rows (records) and columns (fields).
+It is a specialized language used to communicate with relational databases, such as MySQL, that store information in rows (records) and columns (fields).
 This means that instead of trying to manually organize huge volumes of data, we have a systematic way of telling the database what we want to do with the data—such as retrieving, inserting, or updating records.

 Why is it important?
 Because without a standard way to interact with data, we would risk inconsistencies and inefficient storage.
 With SQL, we gain: